eu90h/mechagrad/README.md

 The idea is that we build the same expression in both my Tensor implementation and in torch, call the backward function, and then compare the gradients computed.

 As a capstone test, I created a feedforward neural network with ReLU activation and trained it to label digits in the MNIST set.
 I tasked torch with the same.
-At every step of the training of the network, we compare the gradients computed by my implementation and torch, ensuring that they agree to some arbitrary precision.
+At every step of the training of the network, I compare the gradients computed by my implementation and torch, ensuring that they agree to some determined precision.